Walmart's Black Friday 2018 sale is in full swing

 - Deals available online now: This includes many of Walmart's best deals like the $99 Google Home Hub, and deals available elsewhere, like the Bose SoundSport Wireless headphones.

 - Black Friday deals available in-store only (now available as supplies last).
-It appears $100 40-inch TV and the $400 65-inch Roku TV are in-store only.
+It appears $100 40-inch TV and the $400 65-inch Roku TV are in-store only (you can purchase it online if it's in stock at your local store, but need to be picked up at your local store).
 The same is true of some phone deals, which Walmart says you'll need to visit the store to activate.
+And the Instant Pot deal is sold out online, but you may be able to get it in stores, too.

+- Also note that Walmart has revealed some of its Cyber Monday deals, but very few of them appear to be better than what's already available.

 Scroll down to see a few of our favorite Walmart Black Friday deals, starting off with the ones available now -- and check out more deals in the slideshow below.

-Note: Updated: Deals and availability confirmed on Friday, Nov.
-23 at 2:22 p.m.
-PT.